librar127/Books/2021/how_to_win_friends_and_influence_people.md

 1. Create a log to see where and how you have applied any of the principles.

-## Part 1: Fundamental Techniques in handling People
+## Part 1: (3 Ways) Fundamental Techniques in handling People
-1. Do not criticise, condemn or complain people no matter what mistake has been done.
+* Do not criticise, condemn or complain people no matter what mistake has been done.
 It will do no good to anyone
-1. Do heattly appreciation for the least good people have shown over the blunders they have committed.
+* Do heattly appreciation for the least good people have shown over the blunders they have committed.
-1. Arouse in the other person an eager want; i.e. try to understand the people / situation by placing yourself at other person's position.
+* Arouse in the other person an eager want; i.e. try to understand the people / situation by placing yourself at other person's position.

 "The man who can put himself in the place of other men, who can understand the workings of their minds, need never worry about what the future has in store for him" - Owen D. Young

 ## Part 2: Six Ways to Make People Like You

 ### Showing Genuine Interest
 * You can have more friends by becoming more interested into other person rather than trying others to get interested in you.
 * No body is ineterested in anybody else, everyone interested in themselves.